vinsend2/calc-react/README.md

 ## Running Tests

 - `npm test` will run the tests once.

-- `npm run test:coverage` will run the tests and produce a coverage report in `coverage/`.
+## Running Eslint

-- `npm run test:watch` will run the tests on every change.
+- `npm lint` will run the eslint once with --fix.

 ## Building